auspatious/hyperspectral-notebooks/README.md

    equivalent on your platform)
 5. There's a function in the [utils.py](utils.py) file that will load the token from these two locations for use in the notebooks.

+## Using Segment Anything on EASI

+To use Segment Anything you need to use a GPU instance on EASI.
+To start a GPU instance, you'll need to stop your current notebook environment (go to the "Hub Control Panel" in the "File" menu and choose "Stop My Server") and then when that's finished shutting down, launch a new server and choose a "Resource Request" that includes a GPU.
+If you don't have a GPU option, please contact EASI Support.

+When you have a GPU instance running, you should activate your custom environment (see below) and then the example notebooks should work.

 ## Installing extra packages